Distinguished Professor Jon Adams, Centre Director

 Erica is Postdoctoral Research Fellow in the Faculty of Health and an Industry Fellow in the Institute of Sustainable Futures.
 Erica has a background in psychology and health science.
 Her research interests are in the areas of mental health and wellbeing, health services use, self-care, treatment decision-making (patient and practitioner), and the built environment and health.
 Erica has experience with a range of research methodologies including qualitative and quantitative research, and transdisciplinary approaches.

-Associate Professor Jon Wardle, Research Fellow
+Honorary Adjunct Professor Jon Wardle, Research Fellow

 Dr Amie Steel, Senior Research Fellow